 Blue honeysuckle berries:

 Blue honeysuckle berries are new to the range of garden berries and produce their fruit in May ahead of other berries.
 The fruits are long and thin and have the same colour and texture as blueberries.
-Blue honeysuckle berries are also reminiscent of Blueberries in terms of their taste.
+Blue honeysuckle berries are also reminiscent of this better known fruit in terms of their taste.
 These newbies have their appeal not only because they can be picked earlier but also because the fruit is sweet and rich in Vitamin C. You need to assume a height of one to one and half metres and a width of one metre for a fully grown blue honeysuckle berry bush.
 Any garden soil which is rich in nutrients will suit this plant.
 It is easy to look after because it only has to be pruned a little and is otherwise fast-growing and uncomplicated.
 Due to improved fertilisation, it is best to always plant two or more varieties of the blue honeysuckle berry which flowers in May.

-Incidentally: Blue honeysuckle berries have moved from being a so-called wild fruit to a garden fruit because they are worth cultivating in a domestic garden, just like blueberries and raspberries, and more recently, serviceberries, hazelnuts, elders, cornelian cherry trees, lingonberries, sea buckthorn, rose hips and rowan berries.
+Incidentally: Blue honeysuckle berries have moved from being a so-called wild fruit to a garden fruit exactly because they are worth cultivating in a domestic garden, just like blueberries and raspberries, and more recently, serviceberries, hazelnuts, elders, cornelian cherry trees, lingonberries, sea buckthorn, rose hips and rowan berries.